Whatcom County, Washington

 - 2003 - The creation of the Mount Baker-Snoqualmie National Forest.

-This timeline provides a concise overview of the key events in the history of Whatcom County, Washington.
+This timeline provides a condensed summary of the historical journey of Whatcom County, Washington.